CANADIAN CUBESAT CONFERENCE 2026

 Apply NowAbout SEDS-Canada

-SEDS-Canada (Students for the Exploration and Development of Space Canada) is Canada's largest student-led non-profit organization dedicated to empowering the next generation of Canadian space leaders.
-Re-established in 2014, SEDS-Canada connects post-secondary students and early-career professionals with meaningful opportunities in Canada's growing space sector.
+SEDS-Canada (Students for the Exploration and Development of Space Canada) is Canada's largest student-led non-profit organization dedicated to empowering the next generation of Canadian space leaders and aerospace professionals.
+Re-established in 2014, SEDS-Canada connects post-secondary students and early-career professionals with meaningful opportunities in Canada's growing space sector and satellite industry.

-Through national projects, professional development initiatives, and industry-leading events, SEDS-Canada builds bridges between academia, government, and industry helping students turn their passion for space into tangible experience and career growth.
+Through national space projects, professional development initiatives, and industry-leading space conferences like the Canadian CubeSat Conference, SEDS-Canada builds bridges between academia, government agencies like the Canadian Space Agency (CSA), and space industry partners, helping students turn their passion for space exploration into tangible experience and career growth in aerospace engineering.

 Visit SEDS-CanadaAbout SpaceConcordia

-SpaceConcordia has 5 primary divisions: Spacecraft, Rocketry, Solid Rocketry, Robotics and Space Health, each working towards the common mission to inspire the next generation of space professionals through providing opportunities to work on technically challenging projects that push the boundaries of what is possible for a university team.
+SpaceConcordia has 5 primary divisions: Spacecraft, Rocketry, Solid Rocketry, Robotics and Space Health, each working towards the common mission to inspire the next generation of space professionals through providing opportunities to work on technically challenging satellite and aerospace projects that push the boundaries of what is possible for a university team.

 Visit SpaceConcordia